Laure-Anais15/Homework2-IronSchool/README.md

 - JoseSaa12 → Persona 1 (Teacher, Course, Student classes)
 - Laure-Anais15 → Persona 2
-- [Nombre del tercer compañero] → Persona 3
+- Victor → Persona 3

 ## How to run the project